sarahrosehassan/find-primes/README.md

 To determine whether a number is prime, loop through all the numbers starting from 2 up to the square root until a factor is found.
 If a factor is found, the number is composite because it has factors other than one or itself.

-# Finding The nth Prime Number
+# Finding The kth Prime Number
 The method kthPrime searches for the 1st - 30 000th prime number in less than one minute from the infinite sequence of prime numbers.

 Implementing the "Sieve of Eratosthenes" swiftly finds all the prime numbers within the time constraint.